mmerz203/my-recipe-app-mm84/README.md

 This project is Unlicensed by default.
 If you wish to license your code, you can add a LICENSE file to the root of your project.
 The MIT License is a common and permissive choice.

 📞 Contact
-Winsome Keeper - [Your Email Address]
+Winsome Keeper - email (coming soon)

 &lt;br/>